THE OTHER WORLD WE LIVE IN

 Since wide-spread misunderstanding prevails in any use of the word “angel,” I choose to introduce my reflections by using the medieval, metaphysical term for the pure spirits.
 We might pre-empt Mr. Fry’s outrage by reminding him that what we are really talking about are beings with intellectual and volitional endowments, and that exist separately from matter: in philosophical jargon, “separate substances.”
 This will hardly convert him, but it may convince him that what he does not know about angels could – just possibly – be far greater than what is conveyed by the frivolous caricatures he, and the rest of us, are familiar with.

 Indeed, today we are in a bad way when we try to think intelligently about angels.
 Even those who still believe in them are not much better off.
 More often than not they will think of spirits as wispy and rarefied, passing through our world like a morning fog.
 Here they come, smiling and fluttering, like ethereal butterflies, casting pixie-dust over our benighted world.
 We might expect help from sacred art, but here too we are frequently misled.
-How often do we see cute, bare-bottomed “cherubim” (embarrassingly called putti in artistic lingo) in Renaissance and Baroque depictions?
-Even worse, God’s spirits are often presented as wan, effeminate figures resembling kindly, Caucasian ladies in flowing bathrobes.
+How often do we see Renaissance and Baroque depictions of cute, bare-bottomed “cherubim” (embarrassingly called putti in artistic lingo)?
+Even worse, we might also see God’s spirits presented as wan, effeminate figures resembling kindly, Caucasian ladies in flowing bathrobes.

 Sometimes the only antidote to these silly fantasies is to encounter one of our world’s pre-literate tribal cultures; they still know that spirits are not to be messed with.
 Or perhaps we could listen to an interview with a good, experienced exorcist.
 These gentlemen know only too well that we are speaking of powerful realities, albeit, in this case, from the darker side.